RzaRamezanii/GenderDetectionApp/README.md

 # Face Recognition Web App

-This face recognition web app is integrated with a machine learning model.
-Here user can upload an image and our machine learning model will detect face and predict gender (Male or Female).
+This face recognition web app, built using Flask, is integrated with a Support Vector Machine (SVM) model.
+Users can upload an image, and our SVM model will detect faces and predict the gender (Male or Female).

 - **Course URL**: [Udemy](https://www.udemy.com/course/build-face-recognition-app-using-machine-learning-in-flask/?referralCode=E4241D27BEFE8D5E6C4D)